 Grabbing collar

-Touching feet
+Х Touching feet - gave a look

 Touching tail

-Looking in ears
+х Looking in ears - pulled away

 Other:

-Х None observed
+None observed

 Arousal:

 Some dogs may tend to guard resources, such as toys, bones or other objects.
 In this test (while off leash), we initiate play, and, when the dog is at its highest level of play intensity, we take possession of the toy and stand still.